Youth Exchange and Study (YES) Program

 The Youth Exchange and Study (YES) is a program established in October 2002 and from the Bureau of Educational and Cultural Affairs of the US Department of State to provide scholarships to high school students between 15 and 17 years old, from countries with significant Muslim population, who will have the opportunity to attend an academic year in the United States.
 This program is vital to expanding communication between the people of the United States and its partner countries, in the interest of promoting mutual understanding and respect.
 Students live with host families, attend high school and engage in activities that allow them to learn about the American society and values, acquire leadership skills, and help educate Americans about their country and culture.

-From 2003 to the present, more than 13,000 students have participated in the YES program from over 4 countries.
+From 2003 to the present, more than 13,300 students have participated in the YES program from approximately 40 countries.
 During the academic year 2018-2019, more than 850 students joined the program, coming from: Afghanistan, South Africa, Bahrain, Bangladesh, Brunei, Egypt, Ethiopia, Gaza, Ghana, India, Indonesia, Iraq, Israel, Jordan , Kenya, Kuwait, Lebanon, Malaysia, Mali, Morocco, Nigeria, Oman, Pakistan, Philippines, Qatar, Saudi Arabia, Senegal, Tanzania, Thailand, Tunisia, Turkey, West bank of the Jordan River, Yemen and Mozambique.

 On their return, the students apply their leadership skills in their countries of origin.
 In addition, they form groups of former participants, called ALUMNI which are involved in many community service activities including collection of clothes for donation, counselling young people and children and English teaching, immunization campaigns and more.